Scotland

 Skye

 This is the crown jewel of the highlands, and if you can only visit one place in Scotland, it should be here.
-Some of the landmarks and scenery are just outer-worldly.
-Skye is one of the most beautiful places on the planet, never mind just Scotland!
+Some of the scenery is outer-worldly.
+Skye is one of the most beautiful places on the planet, never mind Scotland!
 From Skye, a day trip to St Kilda is also highly recommended, if you have the budget.

 Orkney/Shetland